ABCxFF/diepindepth/protocol/connection/api.md

 # [`M28 API`](https://api.n.m28.io/)

-The M28 api has only 3 api paths that relate to diep: `/server`, `endpoint/diepio-${gamemode}`, and `endpoint/latency`.
-All but `/server` are necessary to the client when connecting to a gamemode server.
+The M28 api has only 3 api paths that relate to Diep: `/server`, `endpoint/diepio-${gamemode}`, and `endpoint/latency`.
+All but `/server` is necessary to the client when connecting to a gamemode server.

-First, its worth mentioning that to connect to a server by id, append `.s.m28n.net` to its id.
-Example would be id=`abcd`, ws server=`wss://abcd.s.m28n.net`.
+First, it's worth mentioning that to connect to a server by id, append `.s.m28n.net` to its id.
+An example would be id=`abcd`, ws server=`wss://abcd.s.m28n.net`.

 ---

 ## [`/server`](https://api.n.m28.io/server/diepindepth) Endpoint

 This endpoint responds with info about a server via its ID.
-Unlike the other endpoints, this endpoint is part of the M28 api system, and is not part of some sort of game or game server.
+Unlike the other endpoints, this endpoint is part of the M28 api system and is not part of some sort of game or game server.

 URL -> `https://api.n.m28.io/server/{server-id}`